A mirror theorem for multi-root stacks and applications: Introduction

 \subsection{Acknowledgment}

-We would like to thank Qile Chen, Michel van Garrel, Mark Gross, Travis Mandel and Dhruv Ranganathan for helpful discussions and comments.
+We would like to thank Qile Chen, Michel van Garrel, Mark Gross, Travis Mandel, Dhruv Ranganathan, Matthew Satriano and Mattia Talpo for helpful discussions and comments.
 H.-H. T. is supported in part by Simons foundation collaboration grant.
 F. Y. is supported by a postdoctoral fellowship funded by NSERC and Department of Mathematical Sciences at the University of Alberta.